kyle-annen/TicTacToe/README.md

-TicTacToe class created for the Odin project.
+TicTacToe class created for The Odin project.

-to play
+to play:

 t = TicTacToe.new

 t.play_game